 (Optional) Create a divider -you can cut off the flaps of your box and cover with decorative paper to create dividers for plastics and cardboard recyclables.

-Unilever has made a strong commitment to reduce our overall environmental footprint.
+Unilever has made a strong commitment to reducing our overall environmental footprint.
 Let’s do our part too!

 This is a sponsored post from Unilever and Project Sunlight.
 All opinions are always my own!
 Join the conversation using #brightfuture